-- a.
-An examination of the effect of plenums situated at the ends of the core. - b.
-A measurement of the critical mass of the core containing only the nickel-clad plutonium disks, and no diluent disks. - c.
+a.
+An examination of the effect of plenums situated at the ends of the core.

+b.
+A measurement of the critical mass of the core containing only the nickel clad plutonium disks, and no diluent disks.

+c.
 A comparison of the effectiveness of stainless steel, nickel, and copper as control rod materials.
-(A relative effectiveness of 1:1.62:1.68 was observed for equal volumes of stainless steel, nickel, and copper.) - d.
-An investigation of the effect of increasing the density of the core plutonium.
-(A 1% increase in volume-averaged plutonium density decreased the critical mass by ~1%.) - e.
-The examination of several oscillator rod designs. - f.
-The testing of the transfer function analyzer equipment which will be used on LAMPRE I.
+(A relative effectiveness of 1 : 1.62 : 1.68 was observed for equal volumes of stainless steel, nickel, and copper.)

+d.
+An investigation of the effect of increasing the core plutonium density.
+(A 1% increase in volume-everaged plutonium density decreased the critical mass by $\sim 1\%$.)